Note

 Sensitive Information Type: Provides details on the sensitive information exposed in API URL paths, query parameters, request bodies, and response bodies based on supported data types, along with the source of the information type found.

-Additional Information: In the case of API response bodies, this shows which HTTP response codes contained sensitive information (such as 2xx, 3xx, 4xx).
+Additional Information: In the case of API response bodies, this field shows which HTTP response codes contained sensitive information (such as 2xx, 3xx, 4xx).

 Review API security posture findings along with your API inventory in the Microsoft Defender for Cloud Inventory experience.